-In 2016/17 the Council made good progress in addressing the financial challenges it faced and in meeting its Council Plan targets.
+In 2017/18 the Council made very good progress in addressing the financial challenges it faced and in meeting its Council Plan targets.

-The revenue outturn with a £100k surplus was only £5k below the revised forecast for the year.
-The current Capital Programme was resourced in the short term with only the planned level of prudential borrowing required.
-An adequate level of reserves has been maintained which will help to provide financial resilience for 2017/18 and future years.
+The General Fund revenue outturn with a £1.2m surplus was £235k above the revised forecast for the year.
+The HRA ended the year with a £2.4m increase in its working balance.
+The current capital programme was resourced in the short term with only the planned level of prudential borrowing required.
+An adequate level of reserves has been maintained which will help to provide financial resilience for 2018/19 and future years.

 The next few years will continue to be challenging but the Council is confident that it can meet these challenges.
 The Council has a good track record of responding to such challenges.
 There are risks, as highlighted above, but the Council has effective risk management processes in place.
-With robust financial management, an effective management team and the planned improvements in its performance management arrangements the Council will be in a strong position to meet the future challenges.
+With robust financial management, an effective management team and the recent improvements in its performance management arrangements the Council will be in a strong position to meet the future challenges.